Chart Color Schemes

 Residential development activity is lower than average in Blacktown - South according to AreaSearch's national comparison of local real estate markets

-Blacktown - South averaged approximately 43 new dwelling approvals per year.
-Between fiscal years FY21 and FY25, a total of 217 homes were approved, with an additional 12 approved so far in FY26.
-The population has been declining recently, suggesting that the supply of new dwellings is likely keeping pace with demand, providing buyers with good choices.
+Blacktown - South has averaged approximately 43 new dwelling approvals per year.
+Between FY21 and FY25217 homes were approved, with a further 23 approved in FY26 so far.
+The population has been declining recently, suggesting that new supply is likely meeting demand, providing good options for buyers.

-The average expected construction cost value for new homes in the area is $310,000, which is below regional levels, indicating more accessible housing options for buyers.
-This financial year has seen $105,000 in commercial development approvals, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Blacktown - South shows approximately 58% of the construction activity per person and ranks among the 57th percentile of areas assessed nationally, reflecting its maturity and possible planning constraints.
+The average expected construction cost of new homes is $259,000, which is below regional levels, indicating more affordable housing choices.
+This financial year, $105,000 in commercial development approvals have been recorded, suggesting a predominantly residential focus.
+Compared to Greater Sydney, Blacktown - South shows around 58% of the construction activity per person and ranks among the 57th percentile nationally, reflecting its maturity and possible planning constraints.
 New developments consist of 75.0% detached houses and 25.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes.

 The location has approximately 269 people per dwelling approval, indicating a low density market.
-Future projections show Blacktown - South adding 1,245 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Future projections estimate Blacktown - South to add 1,143 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development